rstudio/learnr/README.md

 There are some special considerations for code chunks with `exercise=TRUE` which are covered in more depth below.

+### Exercise Evaluation

+By default, exercise code chunks are NOT pre-evaluated (i.e there is no initial output displayed for them).
+However, in some cases you may want to show initial exercise output (especially for exercises like the ones above where the user is asked to modify code rather than write new code from scratch).

+You can arrange for an exercise to be pre-evaluated (and it's output shown) using the `exercise.eval` chunk option.
+For example:

+    ```{r, exercise=TRUE, exercise.eval=TRUE}
+    # Change the filter to select February rather than January
+    filter(nycflights, month == 1)
+    ```

+You can also set a global default for exercise evaluation using `knitr::opts_chunk` within your global setup chunk, for example:

+    ```{r setup, include=FALSE}
+    knitr::opts_chunk$set(exercise.eval = TRUE)
+    ```

 ### Exercise Setup

 Code chunks with `exercise=TRUE` are evaluated within standalone environments.
 This means that they don't have access to previous computations from within the document.
 This constraint is imposed so that users can execute exercises in any order (i.e. correct execution of one exercise never depends on completion of a prior exercise).